open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

    message was processed.
 In exceptional cases (fire-and-forget), the settlement stage does not exist.

-The semantic conventions need to define how to handle failures and retries in all stages that interface with the intermediary: publish, receive and settle.
+The messaging semantic conventions need to define how to model those stages in traces, how to propagate context, and how to enrich traces with attributes.
+Failures and retries need to be handled in all stages that interface with the intermediary (publish, receive and settle) and will be covered by general instrumentation guidance.

 Based on this model, the following scenarios capture major requirements and can be used for prototyping, as examples, and as test cases.